freebelion/NYP/Banka1/README.md

 variable in the class definition.
 Consequently, I declared the `hesapIndeks` (account index) variable with the `static` label so that it would belong to the class.
-In the empty cosntructor of the `Hesap` class,
+In the empty constructor of the `Hesap` class,
-I added an incrementing command so that this count would increase by one every time a new object was created.
+I added an incrementing command so that this index would increase by one every time a new object was created.
 Very new object will be storing this incremented number as its own account number.